quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 `Model` validates finite filling and temperature, matching matrix sizes and lattice dimensions, Hermiticity, and real density-density interaction coefficients.
 It owns read-only copies of dense or sparse input matrices and symmetry data.
+Public matrix containers share those read-only arrays; replacing arrays on a sparse container does not change the model.
 Use a new model (or `dataclasses.replace`) to change model parameters.

 ## Solvers